 4. The term “o’clock” is a contraction of the term “of the clock”.
 It comes from 15th-century references to medieval mechanical clocks.
 At the time, sundials were also common timekeepers.
 Therefore, to make clear one was referencing a clock’s time, they would say something like, “It is six of the clock” — which, over time, was shortened to “six o’clock”.

 5. Due to changes in local gravity, a pendulum clock that is accurate at sea level will lose nearly 16 seconds per day if moved to an altitude of 4,000 feet or more.

 6. In the United States, standardized time zones as we know them were first established by the railroad industry in 1883.
 Before that, every town kept its own time based on the sunrise and a central clock, which made scheduling trains nearly impossible.
 (Towns quickly adopted the same standard as the railroads.)

 7. Pennies are used to adjust the time in London’s Big Ben clock tower.
 Adding or removing a penny to the pendulum changes its center of mass and can alter the clock’s speed by 0.4 seconds per day.

 Of course, we would be remiss if we didn’t include something about our Chelsea Ship’s Bell mechanical clock!
-Patented in 1900, our Ship’s Bell clock mechanism was patented in 1900 and consists of over 364 solid brass parts – including gears, pins, and plates – and features an eleven-jewel movement.
-Our master clockmakers proudly hand assemble and test each Ship’s Bell clock here in Chelsea, Massachusetts.
+Our Ship’s Bell clock mechanism was patented in 1900 and consists of over 364 solid brass parts — including gears, pins, and plates — and features an eleven-jewel movement.
+Our master clockmakers proudly hand-assemble and test each Ship’s Bell clock here in Chelsea, Massachusetts.
 Shop our Ship’s Bell Collection Now to find a luxury clock that can be passed down for generations.